Grandma’s Gooey Cinnamon Rolls

 - Bake 47 to 50 minutes or until light and crispy.

-- When finished baking carefully take out of pan to cool on a large cutting board or foil on the counter.
+- When finished baking, carefully take it out of the pan to cool on a large cutting board or foil on the counter.

 - When cool slice; cut each roll into 4 for large cinnamon rolls and 8 for small cinnamon rolls.